 and agreeing these with HMRC and the Valuation Office Agency.

 I also provide capital allowances technical opinions, help taxpayers resolve contentious HMRC enquiries into capital allowances claims (ie, 'troubleshoot' capital allowances investigations) and undertake tribunal and court-related work (eg, providing expert evidence).

-My colleagues and I deal with all types of properties.
+I deal with all types of properties.
 These include (amongst others):

 - pubs, restaurants, hotels, nightclubs, conference centres and cinemas;

 - care homes, private hospitals, doctors', dentists' and vets' surgeries;

 - renewable technologies (wind and solar power and so on)